vtex/payment-mocker/README.md

 We recommend you read the [Guide to Design a Payment Method to VTEX Smart Checkout](https://docs.google.com/document/d/16JVEF6I5brdUl_zHpE6kUriVKuigycVUNEt20iPyoNI/edit#heading=h.qytoq9cybc2s).

+You can see an example of a Payment Method layout working in [http://vtex.github.io/checkout-payment-ui/](http://vtex.github.io/checkout-payment-ui/).

 ## Features

 The main features: